+A different kind of Sense and Sensibility adaptation.
 The mystery surrounding their father’s criminal accusations is almost as hard to solve as the many puzzles springing on their hearts.
 Canton, Ohio, 1935.
 Ellen and Marion Dashiell’s world crumbles when their father is sent to prison.

 Forced to relocate to a small town, what is left of their family faces a new reality where survival overshadows dreams.
 Sensible Ellen, struggling to hold the family together, is parted from the man she’s just learning to love, while headstrong Marion fears she will never be the actress she aspires to be.

 When a dashing hero enters the scene, things only grow more complicated.
 But could a third man hold the key to the restoration and happiness of the Dashiell family?

 This modern YA Sense and Sensibility adaptation is fun!
 For Daphne, the glass is always half full.
 A situation is better managed with a dab of lip gloss, and the boy of her dreams—the one she’s read about in all of her novels—is waiting for her just around the corner.